radiantearth/stac-api-spec/stac-spec/extensions/README.md

 ### Prefixes

-A STAC Item can combine schema information from several different sources - the core STAC Item information, an earth observation community extension, and a vendor specific provider.
+A STAC Item can combine schema information from several different sources - the core STAC Item information, an earth observation community extension, and a vendor-specific provider.
 It can be difficult to distinguish exactly where each definition came from, and to pull out the most relevant information, especially when vendors often will dump in all the metadata they have in to the
 STAC definition.